What Do Travel Agents Do? (And How Do They Do It?)

 4. Take the supplier trainings to make you more efficient: What’s better?
 PC or Mac?
 Well, it depends if you ask someone who’s been using a PC or a Mac their whole life.
 Every supplier portal will be a little different, and all travel agents will have their personal favorites.
 Find your favorites and learn them inside and out.

-What Do Travel Agents Do?
-Post-Booking Details:
+What Do Travel Agents Do After the Booking?

 1. Confirm Trip Details with your Client